jwihardi/Shudder/README.md

 ### Features:
 - **Monster**: An AI monster that roams around the house.
 Once the monster sees the player, it will give chase even after breaking the line of sight for a while.
 It will also check closets randomly and flip light switches when passing by.
 It will occasionally make eerie sounds and a single footstep.

 - **Player**: The player can do default movements: walk in all directions, sprint while having stamina, and jump.
 The player can interact with interactables via the specified keybinds (E to pickup | H to hide).

+- **Custom Map**: The actual house was constructed in Blender from a real blue-print found online.
+It was created by extruding lines - creating planes - and the textures were either free assets or made through Blender's nodes.
+Free assets, mostly from Quixel Bridge were scattered around once imported in Unreal Engine.

 - **Flashlight/Battery**: A interactable flashlight that the player will pick up to illuminate dark spaces.
 The flashlight is not infinite and the player will need to pick up batteries to recharge it.